woodens/learngit/master.md

 first commit
-creatting a new branch is quick
+creatting a new branch is quick and simple